Home > Future Students > Meet our Admission staff

 Little known fact: I played the cello for six years.

 I grew up in Carbondale, IL, where I also attended college (SIUC) and graduated with a B.S. in Speech Communication (Public Relations) and a minor in Music (Vocal Performance).
-Currently, I am pursuing my MBA with Rockford College with hopes to continue after that with a PhD.
+Currently, I am pursuing my MBA with Rockford University with hopes to continue after that with a PhD.

 Advice: Be patient before making any decision; hastiness can lead down a path you didn’t intend.
 Really think about your choices, investigate their possible outcomes, share your thoughts with people you trust, listen to your conscience and step out towards your goal with the confidence that you’ve done your part in ensuring you’ve made the best decision.
 If, however, you later realize you haven’t, remember it’s never too late to set things right.